Vagus Nerve Stimulator

 or if the pulse generator malfunctions.
 These are rare complications, though.

 Over time, the battery's power will drain.
-It is important to replace the battery
+It's important to replace the battery before

 How do I get ready for a vagus nerve stimulator?